xynnex/xynnex/README.md

 <br>

-` trial, error, recover, repeat. `
+` trial, error, learn, recover, repeat. `

 Curious about systems, Android, Linux, and how things work.